greenfieldt/SpinnerTutorial/tutorial.md

 }
 ```

-TODO fill in some explanation
+Notes:
+- A portal injector is a custom injector used when providing custom
+  injection tokens to components inside a portal (relevant no?)

 ### Update App.Component.ts  ###
-Update the app component to use our
+Update the App.Component.ts to use our SpinnerDefaultConfig and pass
-default spinner config
+it to spinner.service.
+We've left ourselves three ways of stopping
+the spinner, passing a timeout, using the SpinnerOverlayRef, or
+calling the spinner service stop method.

 ```typescript
     spinerControl: SpinnerOverlayRef;